pcichowicz/USER-Reduction/README.md

 ```

 #### Running the `run_scripts.sh`
 This script requires the arguments of tools that the USER would like to perform, such as fastp, bwa_aln, mark_duplicates, etc. Order of arguments does not matter as script is designed to follow logical order of tools.
-If only mark duplicates is needed, the prior files and steps are required to be already done, fastp, alingment, etc.
+If only mark duplicates is selected, the prior files and steps are required to be already done, fastp, alingment, etc.

 eg.